Cherokee Nation Sues Wal-Mart, CVS, Walgreens Over Tribal Opioid Crisis

 But curing that one piece could really make a big difference in the Cherokee Nation, according to Baker-Limore.
 She says the tribe has the infrastructure to provide recovery and rehab services.
 "Somebody needs to stop letting these opioids be so readily available," she says.
 "We're a small-town community.
 It's hitting us hard."

 Nate Hegyi is a reporter for Montana Public Radio.
-Follow him at @natehegyi.
+Follow him on Twitter: @natehegyi